DCsunset/docker-i3-arch-vnc/README.md

 By default, noVNC will be installed and run.
 Set `DISABLE_NOVNC` to `true` to diable it.
-Then port `6080` won't be used anymore.

 ## Exposed ports

 * 5900: Used for VNC interface
-* 6080: Used for noVNC Web UI
+* 6080: Used for noVNC Web UI (if noVNC is enabled)

 ## Customization